-Fig 1: Phenotypic and Genotypic coefficients of variation for different traits in F2 Population of Rice
+Fig 1: PCV and GCV for different traits in F2 Population of Rice

-3.3 Heritability (h2), and Genetic Advance (GA)
+3.3Heritability (h2), and Genetic Advance (GA)

 The coefficient of variation doesn't offer the full scope of heritable variation.
 When selection parameters heritability in conjunction with genetic advance are followed greater degree of accuracy is possible that are more helpful in predicting the genetic gain under selection than heritability estimates alone.
-However, it is not necessary that a character showing high heritability will also exhibit high genetic advance Johnson et al. [11].
+However, it is not necessary that a character showing high heritability will also exhibit high genetic advance Johnson et al.[11].